Glossary

 Detailed explanation

-Under IRDAI regulations, insurers must file comprehensive policy wordings with the Authority before offering them commercially.
+Under IRDAI regulations, insurers must file full policy wordings with the Authority before offering them commercially.
 The Insurance Act, 1938 and its amendments mandate that policy terms be transparent and that exclusions be explicitly stated.
-This regulatory oversight ensures that businesses purchasing comprehensive covers receive standardised protections.
+This regulatory oversight ensures that businesses purchasing full covers receive standardised protections.

-For Indian enterprises, comprehensive policies reduce administrative burden because one policy, one renewal date, and one premium payment replace multiple standalone covers.
+For Indian enterprises, full policies reduce administrative burden because one policy, one renewal date, and one premium payment replace multiple standalone covers.
 They also reduce the risk of coverage gaps that arise when separate policies have inconsistent inception or expiry dates.
-Comprehensive policies are particularly popular among SMEs and mid-market manufacturers who need fire, burglary, machinery breakdown, and business interruption coverage bundled efficiently.
+Thorough policies are particularly popular among SMEs and mid-market manufacturers who need fire, burglary, machinery breakdown, and business interruption coverage bundled efficiently.

 Indian example